 As you discuss a story’s conflict, you’ll naturally expand and connect conflicts to other pieces of the story.
 Many standards ask students to examine how conflicts move the theme forward or how conflicts reveal characterization.
 Over the years, I’ve honed several conflict activities for literary analysis that are easy to implement and switch around.
 Plus, they work well for review.
 When I provide student choice, students latch to an activity that will individually help them understand literature more than they did before.

 Before I dive into a large literary analysis essay, I might use one or two of these activities as a springboard.
 Once students experience success with analysis, they are willing to expand their thoughts.
 I’ve included all of these activities (plus many more) in a free download.
 Access it here:

 Here is a list of free, no (or little!) prep conflict activities.
+These can also easily work for other literary elements activities.
 Some may fit better with novels and others better with short stories.
 Adapt as needed!